GSA/ficam-playbooks/_fpki/3a_fpki_pdval.md

 # What Is a Trust Anchor?

 A trust anchor is a trusted certification authority (CA).
 These may be commonly called trust root, trusted CA, or root CA. Everything in PKI traces its trust back to a trust anchor.
-The trust anchor operated by Federal PKI, including PIV and PIV-Interoperable, is the [Federal Common Policy CA Update]({{site.baseurl}}/fpki/common/).
+The trust anchor operated by Federal PKI, including PIV and PIV-Interoperable, is the [Federal Common Policy CA]({{site.baseurl}}/fpki/common/).
 A common misconception is that the Federal Bridge is the root of trust.
 Keep reading to understand why that is not the case.
 Every software program that interacts with a certificate installs trust anchors in a native trust store or uses the trust store of the operating system.
 A trust store is a list of **root, intermediate, and sometimes user certificates** that the operating system or application trusts to process transactions.
 For more information on trust stores, see the [PKI trust store page]({{site.baseurl}}/fpki/trust-stores/).

 # What Is Path Discovery and Validation?

 **Certification Path Discovery and Validation (PDVal)** is a procedure to associate a certificate to a trust anchor and confirm that the certificate is valid for use.
 Some form of PDVal occurs with every certificate validation action.
 Some common PIV card use cases include:
 - Logging onto a workstation.
-- Authenticating an application using a web browser.
+- Authenticating to an application using a web browser.
 - Verifying a digital signature (for example, signed email or digitally signed documents).
 - Encrypting data for others (for example, encrypted email).
 - Accessing a building or an office